The 5 Best Cloud Archival Storage Solutions for 2025

 - No unlimited backup

-IDrive is a dedicated cloud backup service with many features, but it also has some features typical of cloud storage services, making it a great option for cloud archive storage.
+IDrive is a dedicated cloud backup service with many features, but it also has some features typical of cloud storage services, making it a great option for file and document archiving.
 It’s one of the few providers that supports true archiving, which preserves your backed-up data, even if you’ve deleted it from your device or computer.

 IDrive also supports deduplication, which is an essential feature for cloud archive storage because it only saves changes to your data, rather than saving an entire new copy each time you make changes.
 This helps conserve storage space, so you can spend less on storing data.